Shark-ML/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/misc/versatile_classification.rst

 	<< "trainer: " << trainer.name() << std::endl

 since in this case we do not have a trainer object.
 Everything should work right away.
+For more information on nearest neighbor classification see the :doc:`../../algorithms/nearestNeighbor` tutorial.

 You see, changing the learning method is really easy.
 So let's try more.